 6.4 Assessing Coastal Ecosystem Threats Through Remote Sensing

-Chapters 4 and 5 illustrate how remote sensing can be utilized to assess threats to coastal ecosystems.
-They address both biotic pressures, such as the mapping of the alien invasive Gracilaria vermiculophylla (Chapter 4), and abiotic pressures, such as the impact of heatwaves on seagrass meadows (Chapter 5).
+Chapters 4 and 5 illustrate how remote sensing can be used to assess threats to coastal ecosystems.
+They both address human-induced pressures such as the mapping of the alien invasive Gracilaria vermiculophylla (Chapter 4) and the impact of heatwaves on seagrass meadows (Chapter 5).

 Coastal ecosystems, including seagrass meadows and intertidal habitats, face diverse threats such as climate-induced stress, eutrophication, and habitat fragmentation.
 While traditional field surveys provide valuable insights, they are often time-consuming and limited in scope.
-Remote sensing complements these methods by enabling consistent, high-resolution monitoring over large areas.
+Remote sensing complements these methods by enabling consistent, high-resolution monitoring over large areas, with a long-term perspective.
 Multispectral and hyperspectral imaging, in particular, allow for detailed analysis of vegetation health, species composition, and stress indicators (see Chapter 4 & 5, Muller-Karger et al. 2018; Murray et al. 2015).
 Furthermore, technologies such as LiDAR and Synthetic Aperture Radar (SAR) enhance the precision of topographic and hydrological assessments, which are crucial for understanding elevation changes and storm surge dynamics.

 Monitoring coastal threats through remote sensing relies on satellite-based platforms such as Sentinel-2, Landsat, and MODIS.
 These platforms provide data to evaluate changes in vegetation indices (e.g., NDVI, SHSI) and other parameters critical to ecological health.
 These indices play a key role in detecting early signs of ecosystem degradation, such as seagrass browning or the proliferation of invasive species (Chapter 4 & 5).
-Additionally, airborne sensors and unmanned aerial vehicles (UAVs) enhance spatial resolution, enabling the mapping of finer-scale features such as algal blooms or sediment displacement caused by coastal erosion or invasive species (Novais et al., 2023).
+Additionally, airborne sensors and UAVs enhance spatial resolution, enabling the mapping of fine-scale features to study algal blooms, sediment displacement caused by coastal erosion, or invasive species (Novais et al., 2023).
 Advanced machine learning models applied to remote sensing data are increasingly used to detect and predict these phenomena, leveraging large datasets to improve the accuracy of coastal hazard forecasts.

 Remote sensing also plays a significant role in structured ecosystem risk assessments by integrating spatial and temporal data into predictive models.
-For instance, the DAPSI(W)R(M) framework uses remote sensing data to analyze drivers, pressures, and state changes, supporting holistic management of marine and coastal environments (Mahrad et al., 2020; Murray et al., 2018).
-Using long-term datasets, remote sensing technologies help identify habitat loss or recovery trends, providing essential tools for researchers and policymakers to address environmental challenges and implement sustainable management strategies (Muller-Karger et al., 2018; Murray et al., 2018).
+For instance, remote sensing data could be intergrated into a DAPSI(W)R(M) framework to analyze drivers, pressures, and state changes, supporting holistic management of marine and coastal environments (Mahrad et al., 2020; Murray et al., 2018).
+Using long-term datasets, remote sensing technologies help identify habitat loss or recovery trends, providing essential tools for researchers and policymakers to address environmental challenges and implement sustainable management strategies (Muller-Karger et al., 2018; Murray et al., 2018; Zoffoli et al., 2023).
 This includes mapping flood risks, assessing the impacts of sea-level rise, and identifying vulnerable zones, aiding disaster preparedness and adaptive planning.

-Through its environmental monitoring and modeling applications, remote sensing provides a comprehensive understanding of coastal ecosystem dynamics.
+Through environmental monitoring and modeling applications, remote sensing provides a comprehensive understanding of coastal ecosystem dynamics.
 Its dual ability to offer large-scale overviews and detailed local assessments makes it an indispensable resource for managing and mitigating the impacts of anthropogenic and natural stressors on fragile coastal zones.
 As cloud-computing platforms and integrated GIS technologies evolve, they further expand the remote sensing capabilities for real-time and collaborative environmental monitoring.

 6.5 Perspectives